-You know when your car’s paintwork needs a little loving care and attention – perhaps there’s some marks you want to remove, or you just want to make it look like new again (or better!), then you need to spend a few hours prepping and polishing the paintwork.
-It’s labor intensive, even with a polishing machine, but it’s so worth it when you’ve finished.
+You know when your car’s paintwork needs a little loving care and attention.
+Perhaps there are some marks you want to remove.
+Or maybe you just want to make it look like new again (or better!).
+If so, you need to spend a few hours prepping and polishing the paintwork.
+It’s labor-intensive, even with a polishing machine, but it’s so worth it when you’ve finished.

-A buffing pad attaches to a polisher, also called a buffing machine, and it helps to work in the polishing compound or wax – distributing it evenly, all while maximizing the effect of the product.
-And then it’s simply a question of removing the product and buffing it up – again using a buffing machine.
+A buffing pad attaches to a polisher, also called a buffing machine.
+It helps to work in the polishing compound or wax.
+It distributes it evenly, all while maximizing the effect of the product.

-It’s worth clarifying that buffing pads can come in a few different styles, depending on exactly what you want to do with them; some are designed to help cut through any tarnishing or faded paint, some are to distribute the wax/sealant/cutting compound, while others are for the final finish – cleaning off and polishing the final process of detailing.
+It’s worth clarifying that buffing pads can come in a few different styles.
+Some are designed to help cut through any tarnishing or faded paint.
+Others are to distribute the wax/sealant/cutting compound.
+And others are for the final finish – cleaning off and polishing the final process of detailing.

 How Do They Work?

 Typically, they work in the same way whether you’re using them to cut or polish paint, but as cutting paint is more intensive, I’ve used that as an example.

 A buffing pad has been designed to be coated in a paste; usually polishing or cutting.
 It holds at the surface of the pad, effectively giving the surface of the pad some form of abrasion.
 Think of it like a super-fine abrasive paper.
 It then rotates to clean, cut, and polish the paintwork.

 The majority of pads are made from foam.
 They’re flexible enough to follow contours, dips, hollows, and high spots.
 They apply even pressure on all, rather than more pressure on the high spot (which could lead to thinning the paintwork more in that one area).